-Syracuse is the city of Italy that has more Greek history, in fact, its own name already transports you to the ancient Greek Empire.
+Syracuse is the city of Italy that preserves more Greek history, in fact, its own name already transports you to the ancient Greek Empire.
 Syracuse was the most important city in Sicily during the splendor of the empire.
 And as we could see, that sublime wealth has remained to this day; especially on the Ortigia Island.
-Here we can still see the limestone columns of a majestic Greek temple supporting what is now the cathedral.
+Here we can still see the limestone columns of a majestic Greek temple supporting what is nowadays the cathedral.

 I totally recommend spending at least one day in Syracuse on your visit to Sicily.

 top things TO DO IN SYRACUSE in one day